 The plot when boiled down to it is nothing exceptional.
 It does have the distinction of being co-written by Geoff Johns who has worked at DC Comics on various Superman, The Flash, Aquaman and Green Lantern titles – he wrote the original Flashpoint (2011) storyline that started off DC’s The New 52 reboot – for which see Justice League: The Flashpoint Paradox (2013).
 If anything, the script tends to resemble something of the plot of The Lion King (1994) – young exiled prince heir has to return to the kingdom to claim back the throne from his relative usurper.
 There is also a surprising degree of similarity to Black Panther (2018), albeit almost where T’Challa is the villain and Killmonger becomes the hero of the story.
 That said, the plot of the rightful heir to the throne winning his way back is one that features in many classic stories and goes back to at least The Odyssey.
 The script here gets the two brothers battling fairly early on in the show and pads time with a Plot Coupons fantasy where Aquaman must travel to various parts of the world to find the trident that will allow him to claim the throne.

 It is worth comparing Aquaman to Wonder Woman, the previous released film in the DCEU.
 Wonder Woman did pretty well but I think James Wan eclipses Patty Jenkins when it comes to the superheroic action sequences.
 On the other hand, while Jason Momoa is a solid presence on screen and with an undeniable likeability, Gal Gadot seemed to embody a purity of moral purpose and drive that Aquaman only occasionally has.
-Wan tries to outfit Momoa with an occasionally sense of humour – weird jokes about Pinocchio (1940) or with he and Amber Heard eating flowers – but these mostly fall flat.
-There’s nothing here of the sparring wit that was added in the scenes shot by Joss Whedon for Justice League.
+Wan tries to outfit Momoa with an occasionally sense of humour – weird jokes about Pinocchio (1940) or with he and Amber Heard eating flowers – but these mostly fall flat (and overbalanced altogether by the time of the sequel).
 Aquaman emerges as a heroic presence on screen because that’s the way the film around him is crafted but Momoa himself emerges less as an heroic force than as a likeable average guy you might sink a few beers with at the local.